yutaplug/Aliucord/index.md

 # Plugin FAQ

-This section answer most of the "is there x plugin" and related questions.
+This section answers most of the "is there x plugin" and related questions about plugins.

 - Aliucord plugins are subjective, there is no "best" plugins becasue it totally depends on your needs.